Can you spare a few minutes?

 2. Have a plan

-Remember to remind your landlord what a good tenant you are - for example, how well you have looked after their property, how you pay your rent on time, and cause no trouble for the neighbours etc. Landlords are often keen to avoid having to find new tenants, as this often means they lose a few weeks rent while the property is empty.
+Remember to remind your landlord what a good tenant you are - for example, how well you have looked after their property, how you pay your rent on time, and cause no trouble for the neighbours etc. Landlords are often keen to avoid having to find new tenants, as this takes time and admin and often means they lose weeks of rent while the property is empty.

-Having a plan can help you remember what you want.
+Having a plan can help you remember what you want during the conversation with your landlord.

 3. Be flexible